 Activities No Longer Considered Research

-- Scholarly and journalistic activities that focus directly on specific individuals (e.g. oral history, journalism, biography, literary criticism, legal research, and historical scholarship);
+- Scholarly and journalistic activities that focus directly on specific individuals (e.g. oral history, journalism, biography, literary criticism, legal research, and historical scholarship) will not require IRB approval.

 Single IRB-of-Record (sIRB)